pieterlouw/caddy-grpc/README.md

 `grpcwebproxy` should be listed under `Server types` along with `http` and any other server types also included.

-*Note, because the plugin is still in development it's not yet available on the Caddy build server*
+*Note, because the plugin is still in development it's not yet available on the Caddy download page*

 ## Running